AndyTue/LIS/Documentación del proyecto/Pruebas/First test/Testing.md

 Graph 4
 ![](https://github.com/AndyTue/LIS/blob/ea204e9092a216729af8c02ba64f0ab92e338912/Imag%C3%A9nes/Interacci%C3%B3n%20(Respuestas)/Captura%20de%20Pantalla%202021-11-20%20a%20la(s)%2017.01.56.png)

-El programa del software funciona de una manera adecuada y sin contratiempo, haciendo que los usuarios tengan una buena experiencia (Como se observa en el gráfico 3).
+The software program works adequately and without mishap, making the users have a good experience (As seen in the graph 3).

 #### 3.3.
 General
 ![](https://github.com/AndyTue/LIS/blob/ea204e9092a216729af8c02ba64f0ab92e338912/Imag%C3%A9nes/General%20(Gr%C3%A1ficas)/Captura%20de%20Pantalla%202021-11-20%20a%20la(s)%2017.04.00.png)
-Puntos que más se reiteran son:
+Most repeated points:
-> - La red social cumple con todos los servicios que ofrece.
+> - The social network complies with all the services it offers.
-> - Cumple con los estandares de los usuarios.
+> - Meets users standards.
-> - Es completa.
+> - It it complete.
-> - Es Sencilla.
+> - It is simple.
-> - Es Funcional.
+> - It is functional.

-Cosas en las que podría mejorar:
+Things that could improve:
-> - Incluir otros servicios.
+> - Include other services.
-> - Interfaz más limpia.
+> - Cleaner interface.

 #### 3.4.
-Conclusiones
+Conclusions
-En esta sección hablaremos acerca de la red social en general incluyendo objetivos, problemáticas, diseño, interfaz, requerimientos, interacción y todo lo que contiene el proyecto SIANI
+In this section we will talk about the social network in general, including objective, problems, design, interface, requirements, interaction and everything contained in the SIANI project

-#### ¿Cómo podemos mejorar tu experiencia?
+#### How can we improve your experience?
-Observar los resultados:
+Observe results:
-> - ([Respuestas (parte 1)](https://github.com/AndyTue/LIS/blob/7cf5e4d01b70572c7f1c5bf8d9c79054de11bc52/Imag%C3%A9nes/Conclusiones%20(Gr%C3%A1ficas)/Captura%20de%20Pantalla%202021-11-20%20a%20la(s)%2017.04.17.png "Click Aquí")):
+> - ([Respuestas (parte 1)](https://github.com/AndyTue/LIS/blob/7cf5e4d01b70572c7f1c5bf8d9c79054de11bc52/Imag%C3%A9nes/Conclusiones%20(Gr%C3%A1ficas)/Captura%20de%20Pantalla%202021-11-20%20a%20la(s)%2017.04.17.png "Click Here")):
-> - ([Respuestas (parte 2)](https://github.com/AndyTue/LIS/blob/7cf5e4d01b70572c7f1c5bf8d9c79054de11bc52/Imag%C3%A9nes/Conclusiones%20(Gr%C3%A1ficas)/Captura%20de%20Pantalla%202021-11-20%20a%20la(s)%2017.04.23.png "Click Aquí")):
+> - ([Respuestas (parte 2)](https://github.com/AndyTue/LIS/blob/7cf5e4d01b70572c7f1c5bf8d9c79054de11bc52/Imag%C3%A9nes/Conclusiones%20(Gr%C3%A1ficas)/Captura%20de%20Pantalla%202021-11-20%20a%20la(s)%2017.04.23.png "Click Here")):

-De la pregunta anterior, para mejorar la experiencia del usuario es mejorando la interfaz del software.
-Los puntos a destacar son basicamente los mismo al punto 3.1
+From the previous question, in order to improve the user experience we will improve the software interface.
+The highlights are the same as point 3.1.

-Los servicios solicitados por los usuarios son los siguientes:
+The services requested by users are the following:

-> - Videollamadas
+> - Videocalls
-> - Modo oscuro
+> - Dark mode
-> - Videos Introductorios
+> - Introductory Videos
-> - Sección de preguntas frecuentes
+> - Frequently Asked Questions
-> - Apartado de memes
+> - Memes section

-Respecto al impacto del proyecto a la sociedad consideran lo siguiente:
+About the impact of the project on society they consider the following:
 ![](https://github.com/AndyTue/LIS/blob/ea204e9092a216729af8c02ba64f0ab92e338912/Imag%C3%A9nes/Conclusiones%20(Gr%C3%A1ficas)/Captura%20de%20Pantalla%202021-11-20%20a%20la(s)%2017.04.57.png)

-Consideran que el impacto del proyecto SIANI es positivo y destacan:
+They consider the impact of the SIANI project is positive and they highlight:
 Observar los resultados en los siguientes enlaces:
-> - ([Respuestas (parte 1)](https://github.com/AndyTue/LIS/blob/7cf5e4d01b70572c7f1c5bf8d9c79054de11bc52/Imag%C3%A9nes/Conclusiones%20(Gr%C3%A1ficas)/Captura%20de%20Pantalla%202021-11-20%20a%20la(s)%2017.08.29.png "Click Aquí")):
+> - ([Answers (part 1)](https://github.com/AndyTue/LIS/blob/7cf5e4d01b70572c7f1c5bf8d9c79054de11bc52/Imag%C3%A9nes/Conclusiones%20(Gr%C3%A1ficas)/Captura%20de%20Pantalla%202021-11-20%20a%20la(s)%2017.08.29.png "Click Here")):
-> - ([Respuestas (parte 2)](https://github.com/AndyTue/LIS/blob/7cf5e4d01b70572c7f1c5bf8d9c79054de11bc52/Imag%C3%A9nes/Conclusiones%20(Gr%C3%A1ficas)/Captura%20de%20Pantalla%202021-11-20%20a%20la(s)%2017.08.35.png "Click Aquí")):
+> - ([Respuestas (parte 2)](https://github.com/AndyTue/LIS/blob/7cf5e4d01b70572c7f1c5bf8d9c79054de11bc52/Imag%C3%A9nes/Conclusiones%20(Gr%C3%A1ficas)/Captura%20de%20Pantalla%202021-11-20%20a%20la(s)%2017.08.35.png "Click Here")):

-En resumen:
+In summary:
-> - Gran apoyo para los alumnos de nuevo ingreso, personas de la faculta de Matemáticas y alumnos que deseen ingresar a la carrera.
+> - Huge support for first year students, people from the Faculty of Mathematics and students who want to enter the carrer.
-> - Ayudaría con la comunicación en alumnos y docentes de la institución.
+> - It would help with communication between students and school staff of the institution.
-> - Mejoraría la interacción entre la comunidad del alumnado de la UADY.
+> - It would improve the interaction between the UADY student community.

-Sin embargo en la gráfica podemos observar que uno de los usuarios considera medianamente necesaria la idea y esto se debe a que siente que ya existe diversas páginas de la UADY que contienen algunas funciones de SIANI.
+However, in the graph we can see that one of the users considers the idea moderately necessary and this is because he feels that there are already several UADY pages that contain some SIANI functions.